FIRE RISK ASSESSMENT

 A fire risk assessment is required under the Regulatory Reform (Fire Safety) Order 2005, and assesses risks arising from fire hazards within your working environment.

-- Unsafe electrical equipment
+- Unsafe electrical supply / equipment

 It is a requirement that the fire risk assessment be carried out by a competent person.
 Failure to comply with this requirement may render a fire risk assessment as non-conforming and void.

 On a practical level, the main benefit of a fire risk assessment is to reduce the likelihood of fire hazards resulting in harm.

 On a legal level, the main benefit of having a fire risk assessment in place is that if a worst-case scenario does happen and a fire hazard does result in harm, your organisation will have a legal defence.